RANGER: A Monocular Zero-Shot Semantic Navigation Framework through Visual Contextual Adaptation: Results

 \subsection{Navigation with a Contextual Video}

 Table~\ref{tab:contextual_video} presents the navigation performance with and without contextual video.
-When no video is provided, the agent achieves a success rate (SR) of 44.0 and requires on average 171.4 steps.
-By contrast, incorporating an offline traversal video significantly improves performance, yielding an SR of 58.0, a higher SPL of 30.2, and a shorter average trajectory of 110.2 steps.
-These results confirm that contextual videos effectively reduces redundant exploration and guides the agent toward more efficient navigation.
+As shown in Table II, incorporating an offline traversal video significantly improves performance, boosting SR ($44.0\% \rightarrow 58.0\%$) and SPL ($16.4 \rightarrow 30.2$), while reducing average steps ($171.4 \rightarrow 110.2$).
+These results confirm that contextual videos effectively reduce redundant exploration and guide the agent toward more efficient navigation.
 In our framework, offline videos serve as an \textit{environmental preview}.
 By constructing a keyframe-based memory bank, the system acquires prior knowledge of the scene before navigation, thereby reducing redundant exploration.
 This mechanism mimics the way humans navigate more efficiently in a new environment after watching a walkthrough video.
 In practice, we observe that providing such contextual information enables the agent to significantly reduce unnecessary exploration and complete target-finding tasks more efficiently.
 As illustrated in Fig.~\ref{fig:context_rgbnav}, when searching for a \textit{bed}, \projname\ first builds a keyframe memory bank from the offline video and applies semantic retrieval to identify the target object within the video.
 The object is then transformed into a point cloud representation, which is integrated with both the offline video and real-time observations to construct an environment map.
 Finally, the system plans a collision-free path that directly leads the agent to the target location.